top of page

 No

-Most cold water fish become dormant in the winter.
+Most cold-water fish become dormant in the winter.
 As a result, you should not feed them when the temperatures drop below 40 degrees.
-They begin to "shut-down" and their vitals become very slow, that is all natural. if you overfeed them the toxins will build up and they will suffocate.
+They begin to "shut-down" and their vitals slow down, that is all natural.
+If you overfeed them the toxins will build up and they will suffocate.

 Yes